ddellacosta/automation-service/README.md

 Currently it is assumed you will be running automation-service in a container setup [as described below](#running).

-In the root directory of your automation-service install (as configured in docker-compose), in the same location as the config.dhall file, place a directory called `lua-automations--the easy way to set all of this up is to simply clone/copy the repo into place and tweak.
+In the root directory of your automation-service install (as configured in docker-compose), in the same location as the config.dhall file, place a directory called `lua-automations`--the easy way to set all of this up is to simply clone/copy the repo into place and tweak.

 Any Lua scripts in the `lua-automations` directory will be available for running.
 Here is a basic example which flashes lights when a sensor is triggered and a specific condition is met: